-Beyond the governor’s jumbled recommendation that visitors curtail Hawaii vacations through October, there are perhaps bigger questions afoot.
+So beyond what the governor may decide in terms of travel this time around, compared with his prior jumbled recommendations that visitors curtail Hawaii vacations in September and October, there remains a bigger question afoot.
 That is, how safe is it to travel to and be in Hawaii.
-Add to that all of the anxiety we are all feeling and that you’ve expressed in countless comments this week, in addition to the question of whether you’ll lose all your money if anything should go wrong.
+Add to that all of the anxiety we are all now feeling and that you’ve started expressing in countless comments this week, in addition to the question of whether you’ll lose all your money if anything should go wrong.

-How could things flip-flop more with the world-changing at an unprecedented pace and Covid a huge part of that?
+How could things flip-flop more with the world-changing at an unprecedented pace and Omicron a huge part of what’s happening now?

-Clearly, people are crazy about Hawaii travel again.
-Bookings have been through the roof for the airlines, vacation rentals, hotels, car rentals, and activities.
-And domestic arrivals in Hawaii have paced well above 2019.
-That is until the recent changes associated with the latest Delta Variant.
+Clearly, people remain crazy about Hawaii travel once.
+Bookings have been mostly through the roof for the airlines, vacation rentals, hotels, car rentals, and activities.
+And domestic arrivals in Hawaii have intermittently paced well above 2019.
+In fact, in the past week, Hawaii has seen in excess of 30,000 arrivals daily.

-Now, however, those with plans for fall Hawaii travel are finding that there is hell to deal with once again.
-Oh, just what none of us wanted to hear after what we’ve all just been through.
+Now, we have something big looming once again.
+Just what none of us wanted to hear at the holidays, and after what we’ve all just been through.
 But that’s the reality.
-And Governor Ige this week suggested a 2-month pause on Hawaii vacations, albeit without any teeth.
+And Governor Ige may still suggest another pause on Hawaii vacations, either with or without any teeth.

-You’ve expressed anxiety about Hawaii vacations in more than 1,000 recent comments.
+You’ve expressed anxiety previously in thousands of comments.

-This is leaving Hawaii visitors and those of us who live here uneasy and frankly downright confused.
+This situation is leaving Hawaii visitors and those of us who live here uneasy and frankly downright confused.
 Wait, aren’t vacations supposed to be for relaxation and stress reduction.
-What happened to that?
+And isn’t it safe to travel?
+What happened to all that?
 You’ve said it all here in your vociferous thoughts across many articles.

-Different than 2020, but not that great now either.
+Different from 2020 and from Delta, but not great right now either.

-Concerns range from children who can’t be vaccinated to ever-changing rules in Hawaii and just the genuine fear of getting sick.
+This includes the possibility and even likelihood of again-changing rules in Hawaii and just the genuine fear of getting sick and about the limited healthcare system in Hawaii.
 And don’t rule out concerns about loss of money and vacation time should anything go wrong.
-This time, getting your money back isn’t nearly as easy as it was last year, in most cases.
+It’s important to remember that now, getting your money back isn’t nearly as easy as it was last year, in most cases.

 We can’t tell you what to do, and just how safe anything is in today’s world, including travel to Hawaii.
 But we sure want to know your thoughts.

-If you have a Hawaii vacation planned in the next two months, what are you going to do?
+If you have a Hawaii vacation planned in the next few months, what are you thinking?